 You’d probably think I was a pathological liar.

 But, in the week in between changing corporate jobs, I had received my last paycheck and, of course, was ready for another adventure.
-So, I did just that – I took advantage of a last minute flight deal and explored a new place.
+So, I did just that – I took advantage of a cheap flight deal and explored a new place.
 And, for all of my flights, I spent roughly $550.
 Total.

 For those of you who are staring at your screens in disbelief, I’ll share with you exactly how I did it, which airlines I used, and what my logistics looked like so that you, too, can hop on a plane at a moment’s notice!